An OB/GYN On The Maternal Health Disparities Black Women Face

 We know Black women are disproportionately affected by maternal mortality, but what statistics are most shocking to you?

 The U.S. has the worst maternal mortality rate among developed countries, and the rate has been rising since about 1990.
-According to the Centers for Disease Control (CDC), the current maternal mortality rate is 17.4 deaths per 100,000 moms.
+According to the Centers for Disease Control (CDC), the current maternal mortality rate is 17.4 deaths per 100,000 moms3.
 That means about 700 women die from a pregnancy-related death per year.
 To put it into some context, we rank right behind Russia in terms of maternal deaths worldwide.

 In addition, the maternal mortality rate of Black mothers is much worse than the overall rate.
-According to the CDC, the Black maternal mortality rate is over three times the rate for white mothers (about 40 deaths per 100,000 moms in Black women).
+According to the CDC, the Black maternal mortality rate is over three times the rate for white mothers4 (about 40 deaths per 100,000 moms in Black women).
 These statistics put the Black maternal mortality rate within the range of some developing countries.

 Are these deaths preventable, and what can change the outcome going forward?